michal-h21/lettersmith/README.md

 WORK IN PROGRESS

-Lettersmith is based on a simple idea: load files as a list of tables.
+Lettersmith is based on a simple idea: load files as tables.
 So this:

 `example.md`: